truth-breaker/DSC-232-Group-Project/README.md

 ## Speedup Analysis
 1. Baseline Measurement: 1 executor ~19 minutes and 45 seconds to run model training
 2. Scaled Measurement: 8 executors  ~4 minutes and 30 seconds to run model training
-3. Calculate Metrics: Shown in table
+3. Calculate Metrics: Shown in table below.
-4. Analyze: Our initial measured speedup was 4.39x when the amount of executors was 8.
-Using Amdahl’s law S(n)= 1/(1-p)+(p/n) and applying n=8 and S(8) = 4.39, the parallelizable fraction is 0.8825
+4. Analyze: The theoretical maximum for our model is 8x since we have 8 executor and the measured speedup we calculated is 4.39.
+Comparing the measured speedup to the theoretical maximum (4.39/8=0.55), identifies that we get only 55% of the expected performance.
+Applying Amdahl's law using the variables we have available, S(n)= 1/(1-p)+(p/n) with n=8 and S(8) = 4.39, the fraction of code that is parallelizable is 88% (p=0.8825).
+Even though our model uses 8 executors, only 88% of the computation can be parallelized which limits the achievable speed up to only 4.39x rather than the theoretical ideal maximum of 8x.

 | Executors | Time (sec) | Speedup | Efficiency |
 |---|---|---|---|